Yin Yang fish: Preparation

+Controversy

-It was invented by a Taiwanese whose restaurant in Chiayi, Taiwan sparked outrage when it began serving the dish in 2007, with a city official and members of the public criticizing the cruelty of the dish.
+In 2007, a Taiwanese restaurant owner sparked outrage when he began serving the dish in his restaurant in Chiayi, Taiwan, with a city official and members of the public criticizing the cruelty of the dish.
 Following public outcry, the dish was subsequently removed from the menu and banned in Taiwan.

-A video of a dish in 2009 was condemned by the People for the Ethical Treatment of Animals calling a video showcasing it "disgusting".
-In 2021 the dish had been adopted in mainland China.
+A video of a dish in 2009 was condemned by the People for the Ethical Treatment of Animals calling a video showcasing it as "disgusting".
+A video posted on TikTok in March 2020 had been viewed three million times as of May 2021.